 The images will be instantly adjusted to suit a mobile phone app.
 That way, you have nothing to worry about whether the image is too high in resolution or not.

-When designing icons, use vector shapes for them to scale without losing either detail or edge crispness.
+When designing icons, use vector shapes like a circle or a star vector for them to scale without losing either detail or edge crispness.

 Ensure that you use density for specific resource qualifiers so that the right icons are loaded for each screen density